wp-plugins/picasa-album-uploader/readme.txt

 The Picasa API this plugin is based upon has been deprecated by Google.
 A future update of Picasa could remove the API completely which will terminate the ability of this plugin to receive uploads from Picasa.

-= What's Next? =

-1. Provide uninstall method
-1. At upload, optionally create a new post using the WP shortcode [gallery] to publish the newly uploaded files.
-1. Refine default display of images to be uploaded.
-1. Improve default formatting in Picasa Mini-browser

 == Installation ==

 This plugin requires PHP5.2

+1. Add the plugin files in your WordPress installation like any other plugin.
-1. Configure one of the permlink options in the Admin Settings -> Permalinks screen.
-See FAQ for details.
+1. Configure one of the permlink options in the Admin -> Settings -> Permalinks screen.
+You must use permalinks for this plugin to function.
+See the FAQ for details.
-1. Upload the picasa-album-uploader to the `wp-content/plugins/` directory
 1. Activate the plugin in Admin -> Plugins
 1. Configure the plugin options in Admin -> Settings -> Media
 1. Use the "Install Image Upload Button in Picasa Desktop" Link in Admin -> Settings -> Media to import the upload button into Picasa
-1. If desired, create the files header-picasa_album_uploader.php and footer-picasa_album_uploader.php in the top level of your themes directory to provide customized header and footer in the upload confirmation dialog displayed by Picasa.
+1. If desired, create the files header-picasa_album_uploader.php and footer-picasa_album_uploader.php in the top level of your themes directory to provide customized header and footer in the dialog displayed by Picasa.
-1. Begin uploading photos from Picasa to your blog.

 = Usage Hints =

+Once installed in Picasa Desktop, select photos in Picasa and press the WordPress button to upload the selected photos to your blog.

 To display the button load link in a post or page, insert the shortcode `[picasa_album_uploader_button]` at the desired location.